wordofwarning/wordofwarning.org/current/2022-worksahead/index.md

 Our triple bill evening sees a one-man work-in-progress about revolution, hope, and our capacity for change; a macabre film about how we see others; and a lo-fi solo symphony of words and movement.

 #### Access
-Times: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: a triple bill with intervals, lasting *about* 2¼ hrs<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>COVID-19 measures: taking place within Space 1, we anticipate there will be plenty of room, so please feel free to sit where you feel most comfortable.
+Times: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: a triple bill with intervals, lasting *about* 2¼ hrs<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>Covid measures: taking place in Space 1, we anticipate there will be plenty of room, so please feel free to sit where you feel most comfortable.
 We <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.

 **Ticketing: available to book via Contact *by the end of April* — Pay What You Decide.**